-5ch-c.
+4ch-c.
 The CHF acknowledges by sending Charging Data Response [Termination] to the SMSF.

-6. The SMSF forwards the "SMS Deliver" message towards the UE.

-7. The SMSF receives "SMS Deliver Answer" message as the delivery success or failure of the SM transfer attempt.

-8. Termination procedures: see applicable flows
+5. Termination procedures: see applicable flows.

-The correspondence between "SMS Submit/SMS Submit Answer" and "SMS to deliver/SMS Deliver/ SMS Deliver Answer" messages in this scenario, and the messages in the different Network scenario for which they are applicable, is described in table 5.4.2.2.1 and table 5.4.2.3.1 respectively.
+The correspondence between "SMS Submit/Forward SM" and "SMS to deliver/SMS Deliver" messages in this scenario, and the messages in the different network scenario for which they are applicable, is described in table 5.4.2.2.1 and table 5.4.2.3.1 respectively.